 Get involved in Anti-Slavery Day

 Please join us today and for the next month to raise awareness of this hidden crime that was supposed to have been abolished more than 200 years ago.

 There are a number of events you can attend all over the UK today and for the rest of the month.
-For a full list of events, visit the Anti-Slavery Day website.
-Please also invite your friends and family, and spread the word on Facebook and Twitter.
+Please invite your friends and family, and spread the word on Facebook and Twitter.

 - We are participating in Unchosen's 'Breaking down barriers' film series.
 Tonight at the Museum of London Docklands, the documentary 'Britain's Secret Slaves' will be screened, and on 1 November the hard-hitting BBC drama 'Stolen' will be shown on the London School of Economics campus.